Thresholds

 Thresholds describe what can be lived cleanly.

-Thresholds do not describe the Field itself.
+They do not describe the Field itself.

 They describe the degree of openness, steadiness, and internal capacity available while you are inside it.

-They are not levels.
-They are not achievements.
 They are not daily tools.

 What changes is not the Field itself, but what can be lived there cleanly.